-On Sunday, Our Lady of Good Voyage – Seaport Shrine celebrated its fifth anniversary in its new location at 51 Seaport Blvd.
-But do you know the history of the this neighborhood chapel?
-Gather around and let us share!
+On Sunday, Our Lady of Good Voyage – Seaport Shrine will celebrate its sixth anniversary in its new location at 51 Seaport Blvd this month.
+But do you know the history of this neighborhood chapel?
+Gather around, and let us share!

 She has sat on Northern Avenue in Boston for 65 years, a beacon of hope and a prayerful place of respite for weary fishermen, longshoremen, dock workers and their families.
 But alas, as our city continues to burst at the seams with development, she was torn down to make way for a new building.

 However, much like her strong symbolic presence of faith, community and comfort, she rose again just a few blocks away back in 2017.